mrspeaker/moncroffe/README.md

 	'e': toggle Oculus Rift mode
 	'q': toggle Ambient Occlusion

+Query params:

+	seed=1234 : use 1234 as generation seed
+	third=true : use third person camera (static at the moment)

+	> console.log(main.seed) : see current seed

 ## bugz

 - neighbour chunk needs to be re-meshed when exposed (face missing)